secworks/prince/README.md

 ## Implementation
-The implementation is currently a single cyle designs with all rounds as functions in the datapath.
-This will replicate the logic needed and will create a low latency implementation.
-Right now the max clock frequency is not known.
-Or the total size of the design.
+The implementation is currently a pipelined designs with three pipeline stages.
+With a cycle to initalize the state and a cycle for latching the result the latency is five cycles.
+The design does not use any RAM blocks nor DSPs.

 ## Implementation results
 ## Altera Cyclone V
-Device: 5CGXFC7C7F23C8
+* Device: 5CGXFC7C7F23C8
+* Tool version: Intel Quartus Prime 19.1

-ALMs: 950
+* ALMs: 993

-Regs: 456
+* Regs: 716

-Block Ram: 0

-DSPs: 0

-Fmax: 29.35 MHz (!)
+* Fmax: 102 MHz